 1. Get lost!
 Wander Bruges many cute streets and canals

-2. Climb the Belfry: Yes, it’s 366 steps, but the view is worth it.
+2. Climb the Belfry: It’s 366 steps, but the view is worth it.
 Go early to beat the crowds.

-3. Take a canal tour: It’s touristy, but it gives you a unique perspective of the city.
+3. Take a canal tour: It’s touristy, but it’s a great way to see the canals.

 5. Sample Belgian beers: Visit the Halve Maan Brewery or one of the many cosy brown cafés.